Ntropy86/Codeforces-Calendar/Dev.md

 - `GET /problemset/daily` - Get problem for a specific day and rating
 - `GET /problemset/monthly` - Get problems for the entire month

+## Cron Documentation
+All the cron jobs that are running can be found here: [Cronjobs documentation](./cron.md)

 ## Running the Application

 1. Install dependencies: `npm install`